-3.1 The aim of this document is to provide a strategic and long-term plan for the Area, which is in accordance with the wishes of those living and working in the Area, while recognising the need for sustainable development.
+3.1 The aim of this document is to provide a strategic and long-term plan for Fortune Green and West Hampstead, which is in accordance with the wishes of those living and working in the Area, while recognising the need for sustainable development.
 This is set out in the following vision statement.